Sukhum/i monkey nursery legends

-This is a place where, according to urban legend, a human and a monkey were interbred in order to create a superhuman.
+The Sukhum/i monkey nursery is a place where according to urban legend a human and a monkey were interbred in order to create a superhuman.

-The place where the elixir of life was created and where an unprecedented experiment was carried out – the monkeys were trained for a space flight.
+A place where the elixir of life was created and where an unprecedented experiment was carried out; where monkeys were trained for space flight.

 This story is about those fantastic projects and today’s Research Institute of Experimental Pathology and Therapy in Abkhazia, which is better known as the Sukhum/i Monkey Nursery.

-The important Soviet-era scientific centre was heavily damaged after the dissolution of the Soviet Union and especially during the Abkhaz–Georgian war in the early 90’s.
-Maintaining the huge scientific centre single-handedly turned out to be very hard.
+The Soviet-era scientific center was heavily damaged after the dissolution of the Soviet Union and especially during the Abkhaz–Georgian war in the early ’90’s.
+Maintaining the huge scientific center single-handedly turned out to be very hard.

 It is situated in a picturesque place, on Mt.
 Trapetsia in Sukhumi.

-At the beginning of the 20th century there was a summer residence of Aleksey Ostroumov, a Russian doctor and philanthropist.
-His house, which is considered a historic and architectural monument, is falling apart and almost in a critical condition.
+At the beginning of the 20th century Aleksey Ostroumov, a Russian doctor and philanthropist, had a summer residence.
+His house, which is considered an historical and architectural monument, is falling apart and almost in critical condition.

-Part of the institute has been preserved and it keeps carrying out experiments.
-However, the living conditions for the monkeys are not very good.
+Part of the institute has been preserved and is still carrying out experiments.
+However, the living conditions of the monkeys are not the bes.

 Part of the nursery is open for tourists.
-The monkeys are kept in cages, one can buy boxes with fruit at entrance and hand feed them.
+The monkeys are kept in cages; one can buy boxes of fruit at the entrance and hand feed them.

-The nursery has not been repaired since the Soviet period, the cages are rather small and old.
-On different Abkhazian travel websites there are a lot of negative comments, such as here, where the visitors write that the state of the nursery and monkeys themselves can be compared with “abuse of the animals”.
+The nursery has not been repaired since the Soviet period.
+The cages are rather small and old.
+On Abkhaz travel websites there are a lot of negative comments.

-There are experimental laboratories too, where only authorized personnel is admitted.
+There are experimental laboratories where only authorized personnel are admitted.
 Research and animal testing on primates are carried out there, including for medical purposes.

-According to the institute personnel, there is the world’s only monkey monument in the yard.
+According to the institute staff, the world’s only monkey monument stands in the yard.

 “Poliomyelitis, yellow fever, typhus fever, tick-borne encephalitis, variola, hepatitis and other human diseases have been investigated through monkey experiments.”

-The monument was erected in 1977 on the occasion of the fiftieth anniversary of the Sukhumi nursery.
-This date reminds that originally the idea of establishing the centre and monkey testing was not connected with the search for cure for terrible diseases.
+The monument was erected in 1977 on the fiftieth anniversary of the Sukhumi nursery.
+This date reminds people that originally the idea of establishing the center and primate testing was not connected with the search for a cure for terrible diseases.

-The nursery and research centre were created by the order of the Soviet leaders after Lenin’s death.
-The task was set “simply”- they did not want to die and wanted to find a way to live forever.
+The nursery and research center were created by order of Soviet leaders after Lenin’s death.
+The task was set “simply” that they did not want to die.

 Probably this is why there is still a bust of Lenin in the corner of the main hall of the administrative building.

-When Lenin died, the Soviet leaders realized that they want to live eternally.
+When Lenin died, the Soviet leaders realized that they want to live forever.

-“Tourists are not shown this place, though it is worth seeing”,- says Aldona Salakaia, head of the Research and Primatology Museum of the nursery.
+“Tourists are not shown this place, though it is worth seeing”, Aldona Salakaia, head of the Research and Primatology Museum of the nursery, says.

-She tells two stories which may reasonably be true.
+She tells two stories which might just be true.

-“After Lenin’s death the top echelons of the Soviet power thought of prolongation of life as the leaders wanted to live long.
+“After Lenin’s death the top echelons of the Soviet power thought of prolongation of life.
 With this in mind, the world’s first Institute of Experimental Pathology and Therapy was probably created.

-Sukhumi was chosen due to the similarity to the tropical climate of monkeys native habitat and abundance of fruit for food.
-As a result, the city became the centre of the Soviet experimental medicine”,- says Salakaia.
+Sukhumi was chosen due to similarity to the tropical climate of monkeys’ native habitat and abundance of fruit as food.
+As a result, the city became the epicenter of the Soviet experimental medicine”, says Salakaia.

-Admittedly, this is one of the versions as to why the institute was established.
+This is just one theory as to why the center was established.

 Creation of a new race: human-monkey hybrid